Multimeter Tutorial Includes:

-Although the analogue to digital converter forms the key element within the instrument, in order to fully understand how a digital multimeter works, it is necessary to look at some of the other functions around the ADC.
+Although the analogue to digital converter forms the key element within the test instrument, in order to fully understand how a digital multimeter works, it is necessary to look at some of the other functions around the analogue to digital converter, ADC.

 One of the key areas of understanding how a digital multimeter works is related to the measurement time.
-Apart from the basic measurement there are a number of other functions that are required and these all take time.
-Accordingly the measurement time of a digital multimeter, DMM, may not always appear straightforward.
+Apart from the basic measurement there are a number of other functions that are required and these all take a little time.
+Accordingly the measurement time of a digital multimeter, DMM, may not always to be appear straightforward.

 The overall measurement time for a DMM is made up from several phases where different activities occur:

-- Auto-zero time: When autorange is selected, or range changes are made, it is necessary to zero the meter to ensure accuracy.
+When auto-range is selected, or range changes are made, it is necessary to zero the meter to ensure accuracy.
 Once the correct range is selected, the auto-zero is performance for that range.
 Although typically quite short, it may be noticed on some occasions.